Getting Started

 I see you’re into art.
 Are you going to make me do collages?

-Lol I would never, but the supplies are available!
+I would never, but the supplies are available!
 Some clients like using art, some don’t.